allanesquina/coderbttest/Ticket_Breakdown.md

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here

+- Get all the shifts from a facility with `getShiftsByFacility` function
+- Normalize the date by adding the users customid
+- Call the generateReport function with the new list of shifts
+- `generateReport` function should be refactored to accept the list of shifts with the new customid field.